Codesee-io/docs/docs/index.md

 ## CodeSee options
 We will be adding configuration options over time.
 Today, there is only a single one: `includeLibs`.

 **`includeLibs`**
 By default, CodeSee avoids instrumenting library code imported into your app.
 However, if you would like to see CodeSee data flows that include your framework, we are beginning to support that.
 Add the `includeLibs` option to the @codesee/instrument plugin config like so:

 ```
     plugins: [
-      ["@codesee/instrument", {"includeLibs": ["gatsby"]}],
+      ["@codesee/instrument", {"hosted": true, "includeLibs": ["gatsby"]}],
       <other plugins>
     ]
 ```